Josh Donaldson Player Props: Yankees vs. Orioles

 Josh Donaldson At The Plate

-- Donaldson is batting .131 with a double, eight home runs and seven walks.
+- Donaldson is batting .149 with a double, nine home runs and eight walks.

-- Donaldson has gotten a hit in nine of 27 games this year (33.3%), with multiple hits twice.
+- Donaldson has reached base via a hit in 10 games this year (of 28 played), and had multiple hits in three of those games.

-- Donaldson has driven in a run in nine games this season (33.3%), including three games with more than one RBI (11.1%).
-He has also driven in three or more of his team's runs in one contest.
+- Donaldson has picked up an RBI in 35.7% of his games this season, with two or more RBI in 10.7% of his games.
+He has also plated three or more runs in one contest.

-- In 10 of 27 games this year, he has scored, including multiple runs once.
+- He has scored at least one run 11 times this year (39.3%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.